Creating and running an Archive job

 • Perform validation—select whether to perform a file validation on files copied to archive locations and database validation.
 After repository and linked files are copied to the archive location, ARM will verify if those files are present in the archive location and the missing file list is completed if needed.

-• Note: If you clear (unselect) this field, the following warning appears alerting you that additional verification steps will not be performed.
+• Note: If you clear (unselect) this field, a warning appears alerting you that additional verification steps will not be performed.
 We recommend leaving Perform validation selected to ensure ARM archive integrity.

 Destination